Favourited 163 times

 If you want to do picnics or BBQ/camp-fire at the beach, we can help with with some equipment.

-In Novo selo (5km away) there is a municipal sports complex, with a tennis court and a basketball court (you can lend the sports equipment from us), as well as a swimming pool (mostly free use but the access rules change from year to year).
-There are two wine cellars in Novo selo (one of which is planning a wine-tasting spot soon), and a couple of beaches (one in the village center, and one outside).
+In Novo selo (5km away) there is a municipal sports complex, with a tennis court and a basketball court (you can lend the sports equipment from us).

-The distance to the Serbian boarder is only 12 km, and 25 km to Negotin, which the closest provincial town on the Serbian side.
-(NB ** At present, travelling to Serbia is not feasible, as on re-entry into Bulgaria, you will need to show a negative PCR test result)
+The distance to the Serbian boarder is only 12 km, and 25 km to Negotin, which the closest provincial town on the Serbian side but you have to check the current corona-related restrictions for entry and return to Bulgaria (NB ** sometimes it's after nationality and not "arriving from")

 Vidin, which the district town on the Bulgarian side (30km from the village), offers several sightseeing options, including the Baba Vida Fortress and the Konaka town museum.
 There is a nice town garden/alleys along the river, with restaurants (including fish restaurants on the water).

-We go often to Vidin for shopping or eating out, so we could definitely give you a lift for free, if you are flexible with working around our schedule.
+We go often to Vidin for shopping or eating out, so we could definitely give you a lift, if you are flexible with working around our schedule.
 Otherwise there is a bus line (not too often) or taxis.